 What Is Ketamine?

-Ketamine is a dissociative anesthetic used primarily on animals.
-Due to its hallucinogenic effects, it is commonly used in dance clubs and raves by teens and young adults.
+Ketamine is a dissociative anesthetic drug used primarily on animals.
+It was approved as an anesthetic for humans in the 1970s and is used during surgical and other medical procedures.
+Although the drug is known to be a safe and effective drug for anesthetic use, long-term use can have dangerous consequences.
+Due to its hallucinogenic and psychedelic effects, ketamine is commonly abused in dance clubs and raves by teens and young adults.

 What Are the Short-Term Effects of Ketamine?

 Ketamine can produce powerful effects within minutes.
-Individuals looking for relaxation or pain relief may turn to ketamine to sedate themselves.
-Users may also pursue escapism, as ketamine causes individuals to dissociate from their surroundings.
-In comparison to LSD, these hallucinatory effects wear off after a shorter period of time, but individuals should still be wary of the health risks ketamine can pose.
+Individuals looking for relaxation or pain relief may turn to this drug to sedate themselves.
+In addition, users may pursue escapism, as ketamine causes individuals to dissociate from their surroundings.
+Compared to LSD, these hallucinatory effects wear off after a shorter period of time, but individuals should still be wary of the health risks ketamine can pose.
+Some of the short-term side effects include:

 Why Is Ketamine Harmful?

 Ketamine causes undesirable short-term effects such as nausea, high blood pressure, and rapid heartbeat.
-Many ketamine users turn to more potent drugs like heroin.
-Ketamine makes users unresponsive to the world around them, impairing individuals’ ability to react quickly to dangerous situations.
+Moreover, many users of the drug turn to more potent drugs like heroin.
+Ketamine makes users unresponsive to the world around them, impairing their ability to react quickly to dangerous situations.
 Because it causes temporary memory loss for those under its influence, the drug is particularly notorious for facilitating sexual assault.

 - Memory loss